NNpackages/NNtable/README.md

 11. **Ordering** The data is ordered as defined by `addOrder()`

 The execution order is always carried out in the order outlined above.
 Consequently, the order the `add...` functions are used is disregarded.
-This enables the
-possibility to slowly advance in the creation of the layout and print the table in the progress to see what is needed.
+This enables the possibility to slowly advance in the creation of the layout and print the table in the progress to see what is needed.

 It should also be noted that renaming of columns within the `NNTable()` call will have the consequence that the new name should be used in subsequent `add...` functionality.
-It should like wise be noted that new columns created in a call to `addTransLong()` can be used in `addTransWide()` by referring to the given name.
+It should likewise be noted that new columns created in a call to `addTransLong()` can be used in `addTransWide()` by referring to the given name.
 This functionality is used to create summary tables and an example can be found at `addTransLong()`.